So we thought we'd better create some mini shelters, & came up with these Fairy Toadstools!

 Minnie found some terracotta flowerpots & started drawing on them with coloured pencils!
 The great thing about these pots is that the colour doesn't run when the flowerpot gets wet, so the pots can stay outside in the rain & retain their colourful design!
 Genius!
 Another way to create a garden toadstool!

 As you can see the shelters were very much appreciated! ;-)

 So many discoveries & new experiences were had creating these fairy toadstools.
-They have become a firm favourite to explore & play with in the garden.
+They're now a firm favourite to explore & play with in the garden.